NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Tom Cartos Ostenwold](https://foundryvtt.com/packages/tomcartos-ostenwold/) - This one's a little different as it's a preset town.
 Also, great maps!
 <a name="modules-to-chop"></a>2
 ## Modules on the Chopping Block
-- [Kobold Press OGL Compendium](https://foundryvtt.com/packages/koboldpressogl/) I've found that I rarely end up using these resources.
+- [Kobold Press OGL Compendium](https://foundryvtt.com/packages/koboldpressogl/) - I've found that I rarely end up using these resources.
-- [Not Enough NPCs - A 5e NPC Generator](https://foundryvtt.com/packages/npcgen/) I haven't used it too recently; however, we have been stuck in a cave system with limited RP opportunities, so once we get back to a major city, it may become a factor once again.
+- [Not Enough NPCs - A 5e NPC Generator](https://foundryvtt.com/packages/npcgen/) - I haven't used it too recently; however, we have been stuck in a cave system with limited RP opportunities, so once we get back to a major city, it may become a factor once again.
+- [Roofs and Overhead Tiles](https://foundryvtt.com/packages/roofs/) - I haven't found many maps to use it in.
+That could change, however, if we end up doing more urban maps.
 <a name="modules-to-review"></a>2
 ## Modules to Review
 <a name="modules-to-review-later"></a>